 What we see from Table 6 is that the state court map usually dominates the legislative map on most of the factors identified.
 But there are some notable exceptions illustrating tradeoffs.
 For instance, in New Hampshire, both the number of county splits and compactness scores get worse, but the vote bias gets slightly better.
 In New York, the county splits measure and compactness measures get markedly better, though the vote bias gets slightly worse.
 We also notice that among all the court-imposed maps, the vote bias is extremely low, except in two cases.
 First is Minnesota, where there is significant pro-Republican bias.
 The second is in Wisconsin, which also has an even greater amount of pro-Republican bias.
 We do not have an explanation for high partisan bias in Minnesota.
 The map adopted in 2020 has very similar district-level partisan outcomes as the 2010 map.
 Statewide, Minnesota has voted for the Democratic presidential candidate in every election since 1976.
 It also has two Democratic senators, and the governor is a Democrat.
 But the congressional delegation is split with four each.
 The failure of the Wisconsin court-adopted map is easy to explain.
 This was a least change map; where the baseline map was arguably a gerrymander; the least change simply perpetuated that gerrymander.

-The data in Table 6 also show an important fact about elections; there is high predictability of aggregate congressional outcomes based on past presidential votes in the congressional district.
+The data in Table 6 also show an important fact about U.S. elections; there is high predictability of aggregate congressional outcomes based on past presidential votes in the congressional district.
 New York is the sole substantial exception to this predictability.
 There, the predictive failure has been attributed to many factors: GOP emphasis on crime that helped them to gain votes in the suburbs, an especially large decline in turnout among Democrats as compared to Republicans, and the unpopularity of the Democratic governor in the state.
 In general, trends in 2022 favored Republicans, as would be expected in a midterm election where the President was a Democrat.

-The data in Table 6 only deals with cases that were resolved in time for a remedial map to be drawn for the 2022 election. states have maps that are currently ruled unconstitutional used in the 2022 election, accounting for ten percent of all districts.
+The data in Table 6 only deals with cases that were resolved in time for a remedial map to be drawn for the 2022 election.
+Five states have maps that are currently ruled unconstitutional that were used in the 2022 election, accounting for ten percent of all districts.
 We estimate that these unconstitutional plans likely cost the Democrats between five and six seats in Congress.
 If their unconstitutionality is sustained by higher courts, they will need to be redrawn for the 2024 election.
 Other court cases are still pending.
 But these cases will probably not be the only ones to lead to “new” maps in 2024.
 The U.S. Supreme Court has held that there is no bar on mid-decadal congressional redistricting, and states under trifecta control may well choose to polish their previous partisan gerrymandering efforts by tinkering with their map to improve its partisan performance.
 Thus, we expect some state courts will still have plenty to keep them busy between now and the 2024 election — and we have only been looking at congressional districting, not at state legislative districting.

 Conclusions